 Dalby Way, Coulby Newham, Middlesbrough

-The Cathedral and its associated complex form a large and visually prominent feature in the area and are also of central importance in the life of the diocese.
-However, they are but twenty years old, and it is probably premature to start making judgements about their historic and aesthetic worth.
+Built in 1987, the cathedral and its associated complex form a large and visually prominent feature in the area and are also of central importance in the life of the diocese.

 All directions stated are geographic (rather than liturgical).

 The complex consists of the cathedral church itself (oriented south-west) with a presbytery (north-east) and church hall and ancillary facilities (north-west).
 There is also a campanile attached to the church hall wing.
 The entrance to the church (on its western side) incorporates a large narthex and a repository.
 The church can accommodate some 700 people and also has a Blessed Sacrament chapel between it and the sacristy/presbytery.